3,000-hit club

-All eligible players with 3,000 or more career hits have been elected to the Hall except Palmeiro and Rodriguez, whose careers have been tainted by steroid allegations, and since 1962 all except Biggio were elected on the first ballot.
-Rose is ineligible for the Hall of Fame because he was permanently banned from baseball in 1989.
+All eligible players with 3,000 or more career hits have been elected to the Hall except Palmeiro and Rodriguez, whose careers have been tainted by links to performance-enhancing drugs, and since 1962 all except Biggio were elected on the first ballot.
+Rose was ineligible for the Hall of Fame because he was banned from baseball in 1989, but in 2025 commissioner Rob Manfred reinstated all players on the permanently ineligible list who had died.
+He will be eligible for selection by the Veterans Committee at their next meeting, in December 2027.
 After four years on the ballot, Palmeiro failed to be named on 5% of ballots in 2014, after which his name was removed from the Baseball Writers' Association of America ballots, although it is possible that the Veterans Committee could select him.
 Rodriguez garnered 34.3% of the vote during his first year of eligibility in 2022.
+Pujols and Cabrera are not yet eligible, as a player must be retired for 5 years or have been dead for 6 months to be considered for the Hall of Fame.
 Twenty-one different teams have had a player reach 3,000 hits.